awsdocs/aws-security-hub-user-guide/doc_source/control-finding-list.md

 ## Downloading the control finding list<a name="control-finding-list-download"></a>

-You can download the current page of the control finding list to a \.csv file\.
+From the control details page, you can download the current page of control findings to a \.csv file\.

 If you filtered the finding list, then the download only includes the controls that match the filter\.